-Using Kubestr to validate storage options on Kubernetes
+Using Kubestr to Validate Storage Options on Kubernetes

 What is Kubestr?

 Kubestr is a great tool for quickly and easily validating storage on Kubernetes.
-If you're looking for ways to improve the health of your storage or to catch potential problems early, Kubestr is worth considering.
+For those wishing to give their storage a boost or to detect issues early, Kubestr is worthwhile.

 Procedural Guide